turingschool/portfolios/students/1806-front/alexander-ela/2018107-alexander-ela-m3.md

 ##### Evaluator: None
 ##### Evaluation: Comments
-My evaluator's comments were mostly positive, with him recommending that I complete a decent amount of refactoring of my code to make it more efficient.
+My evaluator's comments were mostly positive, with her saying that my README file was the best she had seen for this project.
+She did recommend that I implement GitHub issues and Waffle.io to better demonstrate my organizational skills.

 ##### Evaluation Scores: None